philljudge/Azure-Migrate-PublicConnectivity-VM-Lab/README.md

 ![image](https://github.com/philljudge/Azure-Migrate-VM-Lab/assets/131694192/b7dcada0-7f17-479f-a439-2cf07c4a6277)

-Once you have logged in the appliance will launch the landing page, enter the project key that was created earlier in the appliance creation section.
+Once you have logged in, the appliance will launch the landing page, enter the project key that was created earlier in the appliance creation section.

 On the desktop of the server double click > **Azure Migrate Appliance Configuration Manager** this will launch the Appliance configuration manager.